-- (1) If the consent is given, the authorised officer may ask the occupier to sign an acknowledgement of the consent. - (2) The acknowledgement must state- - (a) the purpose of the entry, including the powers to be exercised; and - (b) the following has been explained to the occupier- - (i) the purpose of the entry, including the powers intended to be exercised; - (ii) that the occupier is not required to consent; - (iii) that the consent may be given subject to conditions and may be withdrawn at any time; and - (c) the occupier gives the authorised officer or another authorised officer consent to enter the place and exercise the powers; and - (d) the time and day the consent was given; and - (e) any conditions of the consent. - (3) If the occupier signs the acknowledgement, the authorised officer must immediately give a copy to the occupier.
+- (1) If the consent is given, the authorised officer may ask the occupier to sign an acknowledgement of the consent. - (2) The acknowledgement must state- - (a) the purpose of the entry, including the powers to be exercised; and - (b) the following has been explained to the occupier- - (i) the purpose of the entry, including the powers intended to be exercised; - (ii) that the occupier is not required to consent; - (iii) that the consent may be given subject to conditions and may be withdrawn at any time; and - (c) the occupier gives the authorised officer or another authorised officer consent to enter the place and exercise the powers; and - (d) the time and day the consent was given; and the onus of proof is on the person relying on the lawfulness of the entry to prove the occupier consented.

-(4) If-

-- (a) an issue arises in a proceeding about whether the occupier consented to the entry; and - (b) a signed acknowledgement complying with subsection (2) for the entry is not produced in evidence;
+- (e) any conditions of the consent. - (3) If the occupier signs the acknowledgement, the authorised officer must immediately give a copy to the occupier. - (4) If- - (a) an issue arises in a proceeding about whether the occupier consented to the entry; and - (b) a signed acknowledgement complying with subsection (2) for the entry is not produced in evidence;